hy-tira/spring-2024/avlpuu.md

 ## Adding an element

 When an element is added to the tree, the subtree heights may change for the nodes on the route from the new node to the root.
-After the addition, this route is traversed and the heights are updated if necessary.
+After the addition, these nodes are visited starting from the bottom and the heights are updated if necessary.
 If the update of a height causes a violation of the balance condition, the situation is corrected with rotations.

 Let $$x$$ denote the lowest node that violates the balance condition.
 Let $$y$$ denote the child of $$x$$ on the route from the new node and let $$z$$ denote the child of $$y$$ on the same route.
 We will consider two possible cases:

 ### Case 1

-The nodes $$y$$ and $$z$$ children of the same side.
+The nodes $$y$$ and $$z$$ are children of the same side.
 In this case, we do a rotation that raises $$y$$ up and pushes $$x$$ down.

 For example, in the following image, $$y$$ and $$z$$ are both right children.
 Then the rotation moves $$x$$ to the left child of $$y$$ while $$z$$ remains the right child of $$y$$.